Battle of Changsha (1941–1942): Attack

-At 6:30, Lieutenant Colonel Shozaburo Yokota led his 2nd battalion of the 68th infantry regiment into attacking the repair shop.
-In the ensuing battle with the 30th regiment of the 10th reserve division, the lieutenant colonel was killed in action.
-Throughout the day, the battalion struggled against the stubborn resistance and bunkers of the Chinese army.
+At 6:30, Lieutenant Colonel Shozaburo Yokota led his 2nd Battalion of the 68th Infantry Regiment into attacking the repair shop.
+In the ensuing battle with the 30th regiment of the 10th Reserve Division, the lieutenant colonel was killed in action.
+Throughout the day, the battalion struggled against the stubborn resistance and bunkers of the Chinese Army.
 Moreover, the 30th regiment launched repeated counterattacks and the battalion was under artillery fire from the Yuelu Mountain.
-Regimental adjutant Ichiro Kamino was killed while trying to contact the front-line.
-All officers of the 5th company were wounded and ammunition was running low.
+Regimental Adjutant Ichiro Kamino was killed while trying to contact the front line.
+All officers of the 5th Company were wounded and ammunition was running low.

-At dawn on January 4, the 68th infantry regiment commander ordered the 1st battalion to attack Huangshan (荒山) and the 2nd battalion to attack Dongguashan (東瓜山).
-However, the report was not received the 1st battalion, so the 2nd battalion attacked alone.
-With the 5th company at the front and the 8th company as the reserve, the battalion started its attack.
-Eventually, the 8th company passed through the 5th company and captured the Dongguashan Heights by morning.
+At dawn on 4 January, the 68th Infantry Regiment commander ordered the 1st Battalion to attack Huangshan (荒山) and the 2nd Battalion to attack Dongguashan (東瓜山).
+However, the report was not received by the 1st Battalion, so the 2nd Battalion attacked alone.
+With the 5th Company at the front and the 8th Company as the reserve, the battalion started its attack.
+Eventually, the 8th Company passed through the 5th Company and captured the Dongguashan Heights by morning.
 The 30th regiment immediately launched repeated counterattacks.
 The company's ammunition was soon exhausted, resulting in close-quarters fighting.
-Lieutenant Kuroiwa Nakaji, commander of the 8th company and a veteran of the battle of Shanghai, was killed in action and the company had to retreat without being able to recover his body.
+Lieutenant Kuroiwa Nakaji, commander of the 8th Company and a veteran of the battle of Shanghai, was killed in action and the company had to retreat without being able to recover his body.
 On the other side, after four days of fighting, the 30th regiment had only 8 officers and soldiers left.

 The Japanese 3rd Division managed to penetrate into the southeastern side of the city, but could make no further advances.
 On 4 January 1942, the Eleventh Army had managed to occupy "all the important points of the city," but they were in danger of encirclement by counterattacking Chinese.

 The Chinese, in a near-repeat of the previous battles for Changsha, had penetrated to the rear of the main Japanese force and severed their supply lines.
 As a result, Japanese supplies in ammunition and rations, already strained by days of combat, plunged to dangerously low levels: soldiers in some regiments had only 10-15 bullets each, and some platoons only had a single grenade to share amongst themselves.
 Japanese prisoners later taken by the Chinese were reported to have not eaten for days prior to their capture, having prepared only 5 days worth of food.